Last editedSep 20223 min read

 One variation is when you see the phrase “buy now, pay later, no money down.”
 This means that you don’t need to pay anything to check out and receive your product.
 Instead, you’ll pay the full cost later.

-Most short-term plans are broken up into four equal installments, without any added surcharge or interest fees.
+Most short-term plans are broken up into four equal instalments without any added surcharge or interest fees.
 This sets BNPL apart from credit card payments, which come with accrued interest.
 However, credit card payments are more flexible in that you only need to pay the minimum balance each month.
 BNPL payments are fixed and regular.

-Pros and cons of Buy Now Pay Later
+Pros and cons of Buy Now Pay Later for consumers

 There are advantages and disadvantages to Buy Now Pay Later arrangements.
-Benefits include:

 Quick approval process